 The Leon’s cabin feels solid and – providing you avoid entry-level cars – well equipped, but it isn’t all that exciting to look at

-‘Style’ is a word you soon forget about when you’re sat in the Leon’s interior – boring grey plastics are very much the order of the day.
+‘Style’ is a word you soon forget about when you’re sat in the SEAT Leon interior – boring grey plastics are very much the order of the day.

 That doesn’t change much as you climb up the range.
-SE models get chrome surrounds for the air vents and gear stick, and FRs add some red stitching for the gear stick and seats, plus an ‘FR’ branded sports steering wheel.
+The SEAT Leon SE gets chrome surrounds for the air vents and gear stick, and FRs add some red stitching for the gear stick and seats, plus an ‘FR’ branded sports steering wheel.
 X-cellence models are the only cars to swap black trim pieces for aluminium-look plastics, but even then the overriding theme is a little bit miserable.

 It’s even more frustrating when you realise SEAT has got the hard bits – interior quality and layout – absolutely spot on.